-In our clinic we recommend Be Calm Powder or B-Calm Capsules and GabRelax an alcoholic free herbal blend, to help increase low GABA levels and increase the numbers of the GABA and Benzodiazepine receptors.
+In our clinic we recommend Be-Calm Capsules and NatroVital Cortisol Calm an alcoholic free herbal blend, to help increase low GABA levels and increase the numbers of the GABA and Benzodiazepine receptors.
 The greater the health and numbers of the receptors the easier it is for the body to balance and maintain GABA.

 Diagnostic Testing is an easy way to check low GABA levels.
 The Mental Health Test is a simple do at home urine test that is sent to the laboratory for analysis.
 This test measures GABA plus other important neurotransmitters including serotonin, dopamine, noradrenaline, adrenaline and glutamate.
 Testing the whole range of neurotransmitters gives a greater understanding of a persons neurological or mental health status.

-I hope you found this blog useful and if you did please leave a comment or share on social media.
+I hope you found this blog on Low GABA Levels useful and if you did please leave a comment or share on social media.

 Thanks and have a great day